Your mental health matters too.

 Anxiety and panic attacks

-Feeling a sense of unreality and detachment
+Feeling a sense of detachment

 Bipolar mood disorder.